 1. What does “altruistic” mean?

-Altruistic describes someone who cares about others and puts their needs first, even if it means making a sacrifice.
+Altruistic describes someone who cares about others and puts their needs first, even if it requires personal sacrifice.
 An altruistic person helps others without expecting anything in return.

 2. How do you use “altruistic” in a sentence?